 By Post FIS, 1 Reading Lane, E8 1GQ

-An Education Health and Care (EHC) plan is a legal document that describes a child or young person's special educational, health and social care needs.
+Education, Health and Care Plans (EHCPs) are legal documents that describe a child or young person's special educational, health and social care needs.

-It explains the extra help that will be given to meet those needs and how that help will support the child or young person to achieve what they want to in their life.
-An EHC plan is drawn up by a local authority after an EHC needs assessment.
+They explain the extra help that will be given to meet those needs and explain how the help will support a child or young person to achieve what they want to in their life.

-An EHC plan can be issued to a child or young person between the ages of 0 and 25 years although this will not be the case for all young people with SEND and will depend on their assessed need.
+EHC plans can be issued to a child or young person between the ages of 0 and 25 years although this will not be the case for all young people with SEND and will depend on their assessed need.

-You can find useful factsheets and documents in the download section of this page that will help you understand more about the EHC process and help you think about how to have your child or young person's views and opinions included in throughout their plan.
+Parents/carers can find out more about the EHC process and how to include the child or young person's views and opinions throughout their plan.

 An EHC plan is a legal document that describes a child or young person's special educational, health and social care needs.
 It explains the extra help that will be given to meet those needs and how that help will support the child or young person to achieve what they want to in their life.